bozonx/stt-gateway-microservice/README.md

 - **X-Permitted-Cross-Domain-Policies:** `none` - Restricts cross-domain policies
 - **X-XSS-Protection:** `0` - Disabled as CSP provides superior protection

-These headers are automatically added to all responses, providing defense-in-depth security for the API and Swagger UI.
+These headers are automatically added to all responses, providing defense-in-depth security for the API.

 ### SSRF Protection